How to Protect Your Assets with a Self-Directed IRA LLC – Part 1

 If the assets of the IRA are not sufficient to satisfy a claim, it is even possible that the personal assets of the IRA account holder could be at risk.
 This is because an IRA is a trust held by the account holder that could be revoked at any time (through the act of taking a distribution).
 Because of this revocable nature, the courts have determined that while an IRA is shielded to some degree from claims against the IRA account holder, the IRA account holder is not always shielded from claims against the IRA.

 The first line of defense, especially for an IRA investor holding real property, is to have adequate liability insurance.
 A good policy will provide significant protections.

 The Checkbook IRA LLC format deployed by Safeguard Advisors provides an important layer of additional protection for investors seeking to participate in opportunities that may come with associated liability risk.

 The LLC entity affords limited liability protection to the owner(s) of the LLC.
-If a lawsuit is filed for a property held in an IRA LLC, for example, the LLC would be the defendant, and the IRA as well as the IRA account holder would be shielded from claims or liability associated with the LLC.
+If a lawsuit is filed for a property held in an IRA LLC, the LLC would be the defendant.
+The IRA as well as the IRA account holder would be shielded from claims or liability associated with the LLC.

 In a future article, we’ll discuss how you can configure an IRA LLC not only to shield the IRA and yourself, but also to create segregation of risk across various investments within your IRA portfolio.